How Stay Organised When You’re Super Busy

-At the start of the month I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
+At the start of the month, I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
 By having monthly goals I’m more likely to achieve everything on my list.
-In the past when I’ve set myself a New Year Resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
-Another reason why I prefer monthly goals is because it allows smaller goals to be added to your list.
+In the past when I’ve set myself a New Year’s Resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
+Another reason why I prefer monthly goals is that it allows smaller goals to be added to your list.

 Get your copy of the Positivity Planner

-Improve your week by cleaning and declutting your space.
-When your environment is clean and clutter free your life and your mind will feel a lot less messy as well.
+Improve your week by cleaning and decluttering your space.
+When your environment is clean and clutter-free your life and your mind will feel a lot less messy as well.
 I recommend reading The Life-Changing Magic of Tidying* by

 This may sound counterproductive, but slowing down can help you identify more efficient ways of working.
 Instead of rushing onto the next item on your to-do list, spend just 5 minutes thinking about the task ahead and how you’re going to approach it.
 Is there another task which you could do first which would help?